About Us

 This committee audits the accounting records for the Association.
 Audits are conducted annually, at the national meeting.

-The purpose of the Awards, Fellows, and Honorary Membership Committee is to solicit nominations for AAPSE awards and send its recommendations to the Executive Committee.
+The purpose of the Award Committee is to solicit nominations for AAPSE awards and send its recommendations to the Executive Committee.

 Committee on Committees